livexords-nw/airfarmbot/README.md

 ### 4. Install Dependencies

-Since this project is now implemented in Node.js, install the required Node modules using:
+Since this project is now implemented in Node.js, install the required Node module using:

 ```bash
 npm install telegram
 ```

-*(Only the `telegram` package is required as other modules are built‑in.)*
+_(Only the `telegram` package is required, as other modules are built‑in.)_

 ### 5. Run the Bot